Looking for a Sumatra travel guide for solo women over 50? Here it is!

 Life is slower-paced; there is plenty of time for family, chatting, enjoying a meal, and snoozing during the hottest part of the day.
 But when it’s time to work, men and women alike are impressively strong, whether working the land or carving a path through thick jungle.

 Of course, it’s impossible to generalize about life on an island as extensive and diverse as Sumatra.
-City life is quite different, and there are plenty of areas throughout Sumatra that have funky cafes, thriving music scenes, multi-story malls, and movie theatres.
+City life is quite different, and there are plenty of areas throughout Sumatra that have funky cafés, thriving music scenes, multi-story malls, and movie theaters.

-But before moving to Lake Toba, I spent most of my time travelling and living in Sumatra in a smaller, more remote village, so that’s the side of this place that I adore and love to share.
+Before moving to Lake Toba, I spent most of my time travelling and living in Sumatra in a smaller, more remote village, so that’s a side of this place that I adore and love to share.

-One of the best things about being a solo traveller is that the people are so welcoming, warm and friendly, particularly in small villages.
+One of the best things about a solo trip to Indonesia is that the people are so welcoming, warm and friendly, particularly in small villages.
 Within days of my arrival in various areas, I had been embraced by people and had instant “brothers, sisters, mums, dads, and grandparents.”